 DH Intranet people directory

-DH Help desk directory

 DH Active Directory.
+This interface will be two-way.
+It will require a unique identifier to be passed back to the HR system to support single sign-on.

 (M) The Corporate Services Solution shall provide interfaces to the existing payroll system to: